-This document is a preliminary draft.
-It has not been released formally by the Office of Toxic Substances, Office of Pesticides and Toxic Substances, U.S. Environmental Protection Agency.
-It is being circulated for comments on its technical merit and policy implications.
+This document has been reviewed and approved for publication by the Office of Toxic Substances, Office of Pesticides and Toxic Substances, U.S. Environmental Protection Agency.
+The use of trade names or commercial products does not constitute Agency endorsement or recommendation for use.